 In the diagram the force that the hanging chain exerts at the cusp is decomposed in two components.
 The magnitude of the vertical component is equal to the weight of the length of chain that is being suspended in between the cusps.
 The magnitude of the horizontal component follows from the angle of the chain (at the cusp).

 The two piles of chain left and right represent that surplus chain just piles up.
-As a consequence the tension force is constant; only the length of chain from the cusp to the pile contributes to tensioning.
+Only the length of chain from up at the cusp to down at the pile contributes to tensioning, therefore the tension force is for all lengths of the catenary the same.
 I will refer to this tension as the provided tension.

 When the non-equilibrium points upward: that is a state where the provided tension force is not enough, and when released the chain will sag.
 When the non-equilibrium points downward there is a surplus of provided tension force, and the suspended chain will be pulled upward.